wethegit/sweet-potato/README.md

 ```

 ## Pages
-TODO: write about the pages/ structure and globals variables
+TODO: write about the pages/ structure

 ## Localization
 TODO: write about localization and yaml